Desire for Sin

 “[Being] inclined to sin – an inclination to evil that is called concupiscence” (CCC #405)

-This inclination is so great, we even see a desire to sin in very young children.
+This inclination to sin is so great, we even see a desire to sin in very young children.
 Have you ever watched a toddler struggle against his will.
 His parent will say, “don’t touch that”, and the toddler might hesitate for a moment and then go ahead and do exactly what he was told not to do, because he wanted to do what he wanted (sin) more than he wanted to please/obey his parent.

 Yet, when we desire to sin that means we want to offend God, which means we have a lack of true love for God and a lack of true horror for sinning, which are deadly mortal sins.
 That is why our desire for sin must be abolished from our lives, because if we don’t come to truly love God and truly hate our sins, we aren’t sorry for offending God, and we reject His saving forgiving mercy.